RoAntoo/FuturisFit/README.md

 Remember to activate your virtual environment whenever you work on the project to ensure all dependencies are correctly loaded.

-**Integrantes**: Chavez, Joaquin - Oliva, Daniela - Ramaccioni, Rocio
+**Integrantes**...

+Chavez, Joaquin: joaquinchavez939@gmail.com

+Oliva, Daniela: olivadanielaas@gmail.com

+Ramaccioni, Rocio: rochiramaccioni@gmail.com